 Johannesburg O.R.
 Tambo International Airport JNB

 , or simply referred to as ORTIA, is named after the former President of the African National Congress Oliver R. Tambo, and is South Africa's primary airport.
 ORTIA is situated on a high plateau, 1,694 meters above sea level.
 This necessitates U.S. flights to make a refueling stop before continuing on to ORTIA, but enables them to return non-stop.

 JNB Airport is located 1,700 meters above sea level, in Kempton Park, Ekurhuleni, Gauteng Province, a 20-minute drive to the City of Johannesburg, South Africa, and is accessible from the R24 Airport Freeway (via N3 Eastern Bypass) and from R21, which intersects with R21 & the Tampo Airport Highway. i

-With two very long runways and an average of 18 million passengers per year, Tambo Internatonal Airport is hub for South African Airways, and is served by a multitude of domestic and international airlines offering direct and connecting flights to all points of the globe.
+With two very long runways and an average of 19 million passengers per year, Tambo Internatonal Airport is hub for South African Airways, and is served by a multitude of domestic and international airlines offering direct and connecting flights to all points of the globe.

-The on-Airport Sun Intercontinental Hotel is only 30 meters from the arrivals door at Terminal A.
+- Sun Intercontinental Hotel is only 30 meters from the arrivals door at Terminal A.

 - The Transit Hotel Protea is at International Departures, secured area, offering sound-insulated rooms for transfer passengers.

 - The 4-star City Lodge Hotel is located above the muli-level Parkade 2 on its level 5.